-I am pregnant and want the influenza vaccine but I have a cold, should I still get it?
+I am pregnant and want an influenza immunisation but I have a cold, should I still have it?

-If you don’t have a high fever and are only experiencing a cold, runny nose or sniffles, it’s okay to receive the vaccine.
-However, if you’re very unwell, wait until you are better.
-If in doubt, check with your Lead Maternity Carer, GP or Practice Nurse.
+If you don’t have a high fever and are only experiencing a cold, runny nose or sniffles, it’s okay to receive the immunisation.
+However, if you are very unwell, wait until you are better.
+If in doubt, check with your Lead Maternity Carer, doctor, nurse or pharmacist.

 Is the influenza vaccine a live vaccine?

-No. Vaccines used in New Zealand are preservative free.
+No. The vaccine used in New Zealand is preservative free.

-I am pregnant and work with children, should I have the influenza vaccine?
+I am pregnant and work with children, should I have an influenza immunisation?

 Yes.
 Influenza infection rates are generally highest in children, and they are a major source of the spread of influenza.
 The influenza virus may be found in respiratory secretions (breathing, coughing and sneezing) for two weeks or longer in children.
-In particular, young infants are at high risk of influenza so it is important to immunise those around them to stop the spread of influenza to them.
+Your risk of exposure to the influenza virus is higher and, as you are pregnant, so is your risk of influenza disease and serious complications.